brettz9/miller-columns/README.md

 ## To-dos

+1. Stop jolting when switching between those with preview panes at same level and which are already scrolled (new `scrollIntoView` code?)
 1. Any way to avoid restructuring of DOM for sake of accessibility?
 1. Support JSON (as with routine for converting internally to HTML)
     1. Parse lazily from JSON (or HTML) data sources (using ES6 generator)